 A home’s foundation is its most important structural element.
-It supports the rest of the house and keeps it from sinking, shifting or cracking.
-When a foundation starts to sink, it can cause a variety of other problems that can be costly and dangerous to fix.
+It supports the rest of the house and keeps it from sinking, shifting, or cracking.
+When a foundation starts to sink, it can cause various other problems that can be costly and dangerous to fix.

 Causes of a sinking foundation

 Sinking foundations are a common problem in homes across the country.
 There are several potential causes of this issue, including weak or improperly compacted soil, improper drainage, and poor foundation construction.
 In some cases, the underlying problem may be something as simple as a tree root growing too close to the home’s foundation.
 However, other factors such as weather conditions or changes in the groundwater level can also contribute to a sinking foundation.
 If you are experiencing this problem with your home, it is essential to identify the cause and take steps to correct it as soon as possible.